Residents of Institutions for NA

 NOTE FAA establishes a claim for any overpayments that occur.

-Lost or misused benefits while being held on behalf of a participant.
+●Lost or misused benefits while being held on behalf of a participant.

-When participants leave the treatment center, report to the FAA Policy Support Team (PST) using the Treatment Center Change Report (FAA-0620A) form.
+●When participants leave the treatment center, report to the FAA Policy Support Team (PST) using the Treatment Center Change Report (FAA-0620A) form.

-On the fifth calendar day(g) of each month, provide all of the following as applicable:
+calendar day(g) of each month, provide

 A signed Treatment Center Monthly Roster (FAA-0620C) form to PST.